electronicayciencia/EasyMCP2221/docs/source/index.rst

 So you can practice the basics of digital electronics, microcontrollers, and robotics using nothing more than a regular computer, a breadboard, a few parts, and Python.

+**Disclaimer**: Some examples in this documentation show bare connections from your USB port to a breadboard.
+Most USB port controllers are protected against short-circuit between power and/or data lines, but some are not.
+I am not responsible for any damage you may cause to your computer.
+To be safe, always use an isolated powered USB hub for experimentation.

 .. toctree::
    :maxdepth: 1
    :caption: Table of Contents